noetl/noetl/documentation/docs/reference/script_execution.md

 - request templates
 - transformation logic

-Canonical v2 supports providing that code from:
+Canonical v10 supports providing that code from:
 - inline fields (tool-specific)
 - encoded fields (tool-specific)
 - external locations via a common `script` descriptor

 ### 1.2 “Script tool” as an execution environment
 Some workloads require isolation, resource control, and dependency packaging.
-For those, canonical v2 supports a dedicated tool kind:
+For those, Canonical v10 supports a dedicated tool kind:

 - `kind: script` — runs a script as an isolated Kubernetes Job, with resource policies and controlled environment injection.